redis/redis-om-node/README.md

 #### Counting

 Sometimes you just want to know how many entities you have.
-For that you can call `.count`:
+For that, you can call `.count`:

 ```javascript
 let count = await repository.search().count()